 - Highlight a picture of your item in a magazine, blog, movie or television presentation.

-- Post a screen shot of your items on a Pinterest board or Polyvore set.
+- Post a screen shot of your items on a Pinterest board, Facebook or Instagram post.

 - Post a photo collage of related items in your shop.